anlegi/etch-a-sketch/README.md

 - **Rainbow Mode**: Add a splash of color to your designs with rainbow mode.
 - **Adjustable Grid Size**: Customize the complexity of your canvas with an adjustable grid size.
 - **Clear Button**: Start over with a blank canvas with just one click.

-## Setup 🛠

-To get started with your very own Etch-A-Sketch:

-1. Clone this repository to your local machine.
-2. Open `index.html` in your favorite web browser.
-3. Start sketching!

 ## Controls 🎛